huggingface/diffusers/docs/source/en/tutorials/inference_with_lcm.md

 ![](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/diffusers/lcm/lcm_full_sdx_lora_mix.png)

-## Controlnet/t2iadapter
+## ControlNet/T2I-Adapter

-LCM can be used with controlnet/t2iadapter.
-Let's look at how we can perform inference with controlnet/t2iadapter.
+Let's look at how we can perform inference with ControlNet/T2I-Adapter and a LCM.

-### Controlnet with SD-v1-5 and LCM-LoRA
+### ControlNet
-For this example we'll use the [LCM_Dreamshaper_v7](https://huggingface.co/SimianLuo/LCM_Dreamshaper_v7) model with canny controlnet, but the same steps can be applied to other LCM models as well.
+For this example, we'll use the [LCM_Dreamshaper_v7](https://huggingface.co/SimianLuo/LCM_Dreamshaper_v7) model with canny ControlNet, but the same steps can be applied to other LCM models as well.

 ```python
 import torch